Luchador/GUD/docs/RenderOptions.md

 an alpha threshold of 128 retains that hole mask.
 Soft coverage becomes a hard cutout, so hole and polygon edges may look sharper.
 This removes AA and framebuffer colour reads while retaining per-instance lighting/fog and the original Z compare/write flags.
-Deformation, burnt vertex colours, culling, monitor rendering and collision are unchanged.
+Deformation and burnt vertex colours remain.
+The separate culling/screen changes below also apply with AA On.
 Mip blending is lost, as for other one-cycle models; authored bilinear or point filtering remains.

 The model setup explicitly establishes the threshold with alpha comparison off.